k2datascience/ds-foundations/content/2-gathering-data.md

 2. Complete the web scraping tutorial about BeautifulSoup.

-3. Complete all the lessons of [SQL Bolt](https://sqlbolt.com/) as well as the Basic, Intermediate, Advanced and Analytics training section [at Mode](https://community.modeanalytics.com/sql/tutorial/introduction-to-sql/).
+3. Complete all the lessons of [SQL Bolt](https://sqlbolt.com/). *If you find this interesting, [Mode Analytics](https://community.modeanalytics.com/sql/tutorial/introduction-to-sql/) has more advanced SQL training.*

 4. Complete the SQLite tutorial.